Skyline Solar

-Skyline Solar was a Concentrated Photovoltaic (CPV) company based in Mountain View, California.
+Skyline Solar was a concentrated photovoltaic (CPV) company based in Mountain View, California, United States.
 The company developed medium-concentration photovoltaic systems to produce electricity for commercial, industrial and utility scale solar markets.
 The company was founded in 2007 by Bob MacDonald, Bill Keating and Eric Johnson.
-The operation of the company appears to have ceased in late 2012 and the website is deactivated.
+The operation of the company appears to have ceased in late 2012, and the website has been deactivated.

 Engineering challenges posed by concentration

-The output of the PV system can be increased with improvements in cell efficiency, the use of trackers, concentration, and other more subtle engineering improvements.
+The output of a photovoltaic system can be increased with improvements in cell efficiency, the use of trackers, concentration, and other more subtle engineering improvements.
 Tracking provides up to thirty percent more energy per peak watt compared to fixed tilt (non-tracking) systems.
 Controlling the temperature of the cells in a CPV system is critical to high energy generation because higher cell temperatures reduce the output of the panel.
 Skyline Solar uses a combination of tracking, cooling fins, and reflectors to focus light on a single strip of silicon cells and maximize energy production.